Setting Team Goals: 6 Vital Guidelines For Managers

 - Each individual’s role within the team.

-- Understanding the expectations of the team as a whole.
+- Understanding the expectations of the group as a whole.

 Are there any additional ways through which you optimize your team goals?
 Let us know in the comments below.